strikles/atac-data/messages/email/neurorights_en.md

 * narcotraffic by denying us equal access rights to augmentation technologies.
 * repetition of the same heinous crimes (rape, pedophilia, murder, domestic violence, narcotraffic of class A substances, etc..) filling courts of law with crime that could have been **prevented**

-* late work hours for public servants in the judicial system and law enforcement (who should leave work by 5-6pm and instead work until 11-12pm)
+* late work hours for public servants in the judicial system and law enforcement (who should leave work by 5-6 pm and instead work until 11-12 pm)

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/others/jasper_kums.png"></p>